BenjaminShinar/Books-Resources/AWS Skill Builder/Developer Learning Plan/README.md

 <details>
 <summary>
-Some information about linux containers and namespaces. what is shared and what is not.
+Some information about Linux containers and namespaces. what is shared and what is not.
 </summary>

 > Security should be the first concern for any project – maintaining the confidentiality, integrity and availability of your architecture.
 Containers present a unique middle ground between full instance management and pure services.

-security in linux containers, without focusing on any specific implementation or platform.
+security in Linux containers, without focusing on any specific implementation or platform.

 The risks are: Confidentiality, integrity, availability.